GBTSpectroscopy/degas/README.md

 ### DEGAS Data tree

 Copy over the DEGAS data tree to your local computer.
 In practice, this is easiest by doing a push from the GB machines to your computer using `rsync`.
 Specifically, you need to grab the `rawdata` directory from our space on lustre.
+If you can't see lustre, make sure you are on one of the computers connected to lustre (list here: http://www.gb.nrao.edu/pubcomputing/public.shtml.
+You generally want the ones at the bottom (newton, planck, etc)).

 ```
 rsync -ahv --bwlimit=8000 /lustre/pipeline/scratch/DEGAS/rawdata username@machine:/path/to/destination/DEGAS/.